jared-ruiz/openai-assistant-test/learning_log.md

 # Learning Log 📚 (WIP)
 ### General Project Goals
-- Scrape articles from OptiSigns website utilzing python
+- Scrape articles from OptiSigns website utilizing python
-- Build assistnat, upload markdown files into OpenAI's vector store via OpenAI API
+- Build assistant, upload markdown files into OpenAI's vector store via OpenAI API
-- Deploy scrapper and dockerize it
+- Deploy scraper and dockerize it

 ### Personal Thoughts Before Project
-- Prior to recieving this assignment, I had never worked with the OpenAI API at all, never touched Docker besides a few simple tasks required of me at my current work, and have not worked with Python that frequently due to my focus on MERN stack web development.
+- Prior to receiving this assignment, I had never worked with the OpenAI API at all, never touched Docker besides a few simple tasks required of me at my current work, and have not worked with Python that frequently due to my focus on MERN stack web development.
 This entire task posed a great challenge for me.
-I was gratiously alloted 2 weeks to work on this assignment after my normal 9-5 hours and my goal is to do my absolute best, learn as fast and efficiently as possible and hopefully get a solid attempt in on this project.
+I was graciously alloted 2 weeks to work on this assignment after my normal 9-5 hours and my goal is to do my absolute best, learn as fast and efficiently as possible and hopefully get a solid attempt in on this project.

 ### Bare Minimum Expectations
 - Project plan

 - Learn the tools

-- Demonstrate my commitment to problem solving within a time sensetive enviornment
+- Demonstrate my commitment to problem solving within a time sensitive environment

 ## Day 0 - Rubber Ducking 🦆

-I begin my journey with a lot of questions and I mean <strong>ALOT</strong> of questions.
+I begin my journey with a lot of questions and I mean <strong>A LOT</strong> of questions.
 My current work is within government contracting cyber security, and my coworker and friend is a seasoned software engineer making a big impact at the company.
 I was able to find some time to ask 1 thing.

 1. What is Docker?
 > I had a general understanding based on the work we do, but I wanted to see if my coworker has a good way of describing it's use cases and key features to help make it click in my head.